 Since then he has dabbled with journalism and reviewing, written an ‘incisive’ study-guide on the Hound of the Baskervilles (so says the Sherlock Holmes Society of London) and published three books on writing for language-learners with Cambridge University Press, one of which was chosen by the English Language Gazette as their ‘Book of the Month’.

 His recent work includes a song cycle with composer Jenni Pinnock called Cracked Voices.
-He is open to commissions, creative collaborations and running workshops.

 Despite his northern namesake, Graham has – unfortunately – never worked on the railway and does not talk in rhyming couplets.